jackerman426/cougar-nodejs/README.md

-# betjs
+# cougar
-Smart bot for betting in betfair
+Smart bot written in nodejs for betting in betfair